www.kevinrdshepherd.info

 Muriel Gray

 One of my initial inspirations of the 1990s was Muriel Gray’s book The First Fifty (1991).
 That title refers to the mountains known as Munros which are scattered throughout the Highlands.
 I took to a backpack, waterproof clothing, and solid walking boots.
-I took my first fifty in two years, and then just kept going, though developing a habit of returning to my favourite locations.
+I took my first fifty in two years, and then just kept going, while developing a habit of returning to my favourite locations.

 Scotland forever, but an end to predatory “workshops” and evasive managerialism.

-2.7 Dissident Kate Thomas
+7. Dissident Kate Thomas

 Another major influence within the Foundation was Alex Walker, managing director of the trading arm New Findhorn Directions.
 Walker tended to gain the in-house reputation of an adept in “spiritual business,” a phrase also evocative of Francois Duquesne, whose leadership in the early 1980s had “strongly supported expansion beyond the Educational Foundation of the Trust Deed into a spiritually based community, embracing business activity” (Carol Riddell, The Findhorn Community, 1991, pp. 88-9).
 In the 1990s, Duquesne was one of the Foundation Trustees, who were all found to be evasive and non-communicative about valid complaints addressed to them.